 </person>

-Which format do you prefer for your projects?
+What’s your preferred data format—JSON or XML?
 Let us know in the comments below!